Languages in New Zealand - What Languages Are Spoken?

 While English is the primary spoken language in New Zealand, there are other languages and dialects in the country.
-Once you reach New Zealand, knowing English properly can be a great advantage since the majority of New Zealand’s people speak English.
-The island country in the Southern Pacific Ocean has people from all over the world as part of its population, causing a large collection of languages to become prevalent.
-In 2006, New Zealand Sign Language (NZSL) was declared as one of New Zealand's official languages other than English and Maori.
-As a result, New Zealand became the first country ever to declare sign language as an official language.
+Once you reach New Zealand, knowing English properly can be a great advantage since most of New Zealand’s people speak English.
+The island country in the Southern Pacific Ocean has people from all over the world as part of its population, causing an extensive collection of languages to become prevalent.
+In 2006, New Zealand Sign Language (NZSL) was declared one of New Zealand's official languages other than English and Maori.
+As a result, New Zealand became the first country to declare sign language as an official language.

-New Zealanders are free to speak in any of the three official languages in New Zealand for legal proceedings, be it English, Maori or NZSL.
-More than ninety-five percent of New Zealand’s population is estimated to predominantly speak in English, while a little above four percent of the remaining speaks in Maori.
-The remaining comes close to one percent, and they speak in either NZSL or in any of the other languages in New Zealand used by the minority ethnic communities.
+New Zealanders are free to speak in any of the three official languages in New Zealand for legal proceedings, be it English, Maori, or NZSL.
+More than ninety-five percent of New Zealand’s population is estimated to predominantly speak English, while a little above four percent speak in Maori.
+The remaining comes close to one percent, and they speak either NZSL or any other New Zealand language used by minority ethnic communities.

-Among the large variety of immigrant languages in New Zealand, which includes Samoan, Hindi, Mandarin Chinese, French, and Yui Chinese, they are considered to be the most popular.
+Among the large variety of immigrant languages in New Zealand, including Samoan, Hindi, Mandarin Chinese, French, and Yui Chinese, they are considered the most popular.
 Now, let’s have a deeper look into the languages in New Zealand:

 New Zealand English